Neurovasculature of the neck

 The main arterial structures of the neck are the carotid and vertebral arteries.
 The common carotid artery ascends through the neck bifurcating into the internal and external carotid arteries.
 The internal carotid artery ascends to provide anterior supply to structures of the cranial cavity while the external carotid artery branches to supply structures of the neck and face.
 Arising from the subclavian arteries at the root of the neck are the paired vertebral arteries which ascend through the transverse foramina of the upper six cervical vertebrae, to provide posterior supply to the cranial cavity.

 The primary venous channels of the neck are the internal, external and anterior jugular veins.
 Tributaries of these collecting veins largely follow a similar pattern to their fellow arteries.

 Numerous cranial and peripheral nerves pass through and supply structures of the neck.
 The cervical plexus, located at the superior portion of the neck, gives off several branches to supply cutaneous and muscular innervation to many structures of the neck as well as parts of the face, shoulder region and thorax.
+The trunks of brachial plexus also can be seen passing between the anterior and middle scalene muscles on their way to the axilla and upper limb.
 Cranial nerves of the neck include the glossopharyngeal (CN IX), vagus (CN X), accessory (CN XI) and hypoglossal (CN XII) nerves.

 Find out more about the neurovasculature structures of the neck by watching the video below!